 Augmented Reality with Thingworx Studio

+Our take on the concept Augmented Reality is Industrial Augmented Reality with ThingWorx Studio.
+What is Augmented Reality and how can organizations leverage on this technic?
 Augmented Reality or "AR" in short form is at the latest since the gigantic success of Pokemon Go on everyone's lips.
-Already seven months after the release of the app, the sales exceeded the threshold of 1 billion US dollar.
+Within months after the release of the app, the sales exceeded the threshold of 1 billion US dollar.

 But what is this AR and where are the applications?
 Augmented reality is the extension of the perception of reality.
 Frequently an extended reality is understood to mean only the visual representation of information, ie, the addition of images or videos with computer-generated additional information or virtual objects by means of insertion / superposition.